wepie-inc/ip-location-db/asn-country/README.md

 License depends on the database which you use.
 Please read carefully each database license.
 You can use [PDDL](https://opendatacommons.org/licenses/pddl/1.0/) (ODC Public Domain Dedication and Licence) or [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed) (Creative Commons Zero) licensed database without attribution for any purpose.

-We are glad if you make a link to [sapics/ip-location-db](https://github.com/sapics/ip-location-db).
+We are glad if you make a link to [sapics/ip-location-db](https://github.com/sapics/ip-location-db), or give us a star to [the github repository](https://github.com/sapics/ip-location-db).